aldenml/ecc/README.md

 OPAQUE consists of two stages: registration and authenticated key exchange.
-In the first stage, a client registers its password with the server and stores its encrypted credentials on the server, but the server never knows what the password it.
+In the first stage, a client registers its password with the server and stores its encrypted credentials in the server, but the server never knows what the password is.

-The registration flow is shown below (from the irtf draft):
+The registration flow is shown below (from the

+):
 ```
        creds                                   parameters
          |                                         |